 - we include Web Accessibility Initiative – Accessible Rich Internet Applications (WAI-ARIA) roles for screen readers

 - our search and navigation options are keyboard accessible and available on every page

 - our forms are keyboard accessible and feature labels for screen readers

 - the text size on each page is adjustable via a browser or keyboard

 - our content makes use of simple paragraphs and lists for enhanced readability

 Contact us if you need help

-If you’re experiencing difficulty accessing any information or service provided by Service NSW, please get in touch with us and we'll assist you.
-You can:
+If you’re having trouble accessing any information or service provided by Service NSW you can contact us by: